rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 Our storage technique is partially based on a hybrid IC/CB approach similar to [](#regular-delta-chain).
-To avoid increasing reconstruction times, we construct the delta chain in a [aggregated deltas](cite:cites vmrdf) fashion: each delta is _independent_ of a preceding delta and relative to the closest preceding snapshot in the chain, as shown in [](#alternative-delta-chain).
+To avoid increasing reconstruction times, we construct the delta chain in an [aggregated deltas](cite:cites vmrdf) fashion: each delta is _independent_ of a preceding delta and relative to the closest preceding snapshot in the chain, as shown in [](#alternative-delta-chain).
-Hence, for any version, version reconstruction only requires at most one delta and one snapshot.
+Hence, for any version, reconstruction only requires at most one delta and one snapshot.
 Although this does increase possible redundancies within delta chains, due to each delta _inheriting_ the changes of its preceding delta, the overhead can be compensated with compression, which we discuss in [](#storage).